puppetlabs/puppetlabs-apache/README.md

 - [`apache::mod::prefork`][]
 - [`apache::mod::worker`][]

-> **Note**: Switching between different MPMs on FreeBSD is possible but quite difficult.
-Before changing `mpm_module`, you must uninstall all packages that depend on your installed Apache server.

 ##### `package_ensure`

 Controls the `package` resource's [`ensure`][] attribute.
 Valid options: 'absent', 'installed' (or the equivalent 'present'), or a version string.
 Default: 'installed'.